codecivil/alarm/README.md

 3. CENTRAL

     One of the clients has to serve as a central distributor.
-This client should be in the LAN all the time ar at least be the most reliable node in your LAN.
+This client should be in the LAN all the time or at least be the most reliable node in your LAN.
 We simply call it CENTRAL here.
 You can build the deb-package from source or install it from the codecivil repo:

 	- Add codeicivil repo to client: